johnstuby7/vue-examples/responsive-side-bar/Readme.md

 - in the components create a sidebar.vue file
-- to create a boilerplate for the page, write vue and press enter -
+- to create a boilerplate for the page, write vue and press enter
+- update the css for the sidebar, :root is for default colors available, the \*{} is for the rests to remove any padding/etc that is on the page
+-